 Rain Delay Part #2,437,502

-The local Telecom company offered a few wifi hot spots around town and there was one in the Muri Beach area near my hotel.
-The tricky part was, you needed to purchase a pre-paid card to use the service.
-And finding one would prove to be a challenge.
+The local Telecom company offers a few wifi hot spots around town and there is one in the Muri Beach area near my hotel.
+The tricky part is, I need to purchase a pre-paid card to use the service.

-So, that’s what I did.
+So, that’s what I do.

-The Clockwise Bus to Town
+Rarotonga’s Clockwise Bus to Town

-Rarotonga’s bus system is kind of comical, but mostly effective.
+Rarotonga’s bus system is kind of comical but mostly effective.

 There is one main “ring” road around the island.
-There are two buses, one is the “Clockwise” bus and the other is the “Anti-Clockwise” bus (yes, that’s anti, not counter.)
-You just flag down the bus you want when you see it coming toward you and hop on.
+There are two buses.
+One is the “Clockwise” bus and the other is the “Anti-Clockwise” bus (yes, that’s anti, not counter).

 Exploring Rarotonga

-Rent a car and check out the island, but only if the weather justified the expense.
-(My back-up plan was to sit on the hotel deck and pout – though I admit that wasn’t exactly a productive option.)
+Full disclosure: My back-up plan was to sit on the hotel deck and pout – though I admit that wasn’t exactly a productive option.

-An adorable (but dated) little red Cabriolet convertible was just $25 for the day, so I signed the papers, handed over my credit card, and prayed the car would survive at least one lap around the island.
+Score!
+I sign the papers, hand over my credit card, and pray the car will survive at least one lap around the island.

-Thanks to the rain the day before and a bad seal on the roof, my new wheels were a little damp inside.
+Thanks to the rain the day before and a bad seal on the roof, my new wheels are a little damp inside.
 Regardless, you still can’t beat tooling around a tropical island in a little red convertible!

 Now this is more like it!